 Coach Wade is from Hallsville, Texas.
 At Hallsville High School, Coach Wade was an all-around athlete competing in volleyball, softball, basketball and track.
 Coach Wade was an all-state selection in both volleyball and softball.

 After High School, Coach Wade attended Henderson State University in Arkadelphia, Arkansas on a volleyball scholarship.
 Coach Wade was a four-year starter for the Reddies’ volleyball team as an outside hitter.
 Coach Wade earned her Masters degree in Sports Administration at Henderson State while serving as a graduate assistant coach under legendary coach Rhonda Thigpen.
 Coach Wade began her coaching career as the New Caney softball coach before moving to be assistant volleyball coach at Conroe High School.
 Coach Wade became the head volleyball coach at Montgomery in 2008 and has coached several players who have played Division 1 Volleyball.
 The Lady Bears advanced to the Regional Tournament twice, and advanced to the Regional Finals in 2009.
 Coach Wade is married to the Woodlands High School swimming coach, Jeremy Wade, whom she met when both were attending Henderson State.
-The Wade’s are the parents of two children, son Jett, eight, and daughter Tatum, six.
+The Wade’s are the parents of two children, son Jett, ten, and daughter Tatum, eight.

 After high school, she attended Wentworth Institute of Technology in Boston, MA.
 She played 4 years of volleyball there and earned all conference selections and recognition as outstanding female scholar athlete.
 She graduated in 2012 with her Bachelor’s of Science in Industrial Design.